 Step Three: Checking Your Equipment

 Your equipment will be the next detail that you focus on.
 What equipment do you have in your car?
-You might have already opened your emergency kit in order to light some flares, but what about other equipment such as jumper cables, extra gasoline and of course, a portable jump starter.
+You might have already opened your emergency kit in order to light some flares, but what about other equipment such as jumper cables, an OBD-II scan tool, extra gasoline and of course, a portable jump starter.
 This guide focuses mostly on what happens when your battery dies, but it applies just as well when other problems happen on the road.
 Check your equipment and make sure that you know what you have before you begin figuring out what the problem is, so that you can solve it faster if you happen to have the equipment to do so.

 Step Four: Troubleshooting the Problem

 Troubleshooting the problem requires that you evaluate everything that is going on and make a decision as to why your car is having the problem it is.
 In the case of a dead battery – or what appears to be a dead battery – jump starting the car may not be the answer right away.
-If there is no reason for you to believe that your car should have a dead battery, then you might want to consider another solution – such as moving the battery cables to make sure that you are getting a good connection.
+If there is no reason for you to believe that your car should have a dead battery, then you might want to consider another solution – such as jiggling the battery cables to make sure that you are getting a good connection.
 If you left your headlights on overnight however, there is a good chance that your battery might be dead after all.

 Step Five: Connecting Your Portable Charger or Jumper Cables